ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- through any screens, which
-ought retain the invaluable silk threads
-Hy an arrangement above the wire cloth,
-a shower of short pieces of the blue silk
-thread ie dropped in streaks across the pa
-per wl^ile it is being formed.
-The upper
-side, on which the blue silk is dropped, is
-the one used for the face of the notes, and
-from the manner in which the threads are
-applied, must show them more distinctly
-than the reverted side, although they are
-imbedded deeply enough to remain fixed.
-The mill is guarded night and day, by of­
-ficials, to prevent the abstraction of any
-paper !—rasper Trade Journal.
 The great American inventions, which
 have been adopt* d ail over the werld, are
 the following : 1.
 The ootton-gin, with­